alidcast/vue-mobiledoc-editor/README.md

 * `toggleEditMode`, updates the `canEdit` state and toggles the edit mode of the mobiledoc editor.

-You can use the `MobiledoController.editor` instance itself to take full advantage of the features in the [mobiledoc-kit API documentation](http://bustlelabs.github.io/mobiledoc-kit/demo/docs/).
+You can use the `MobiledocEditor.editor` instance itself to take full advantage of the features in the [mobiledoc-kit API documentation](http://bustlelabs.github.io/mobiledoc-kit/demo/docs/).

+Additionally, you can get the editor's actual post element by using `$refs`; the rendered post is referenced as `editorPost`.

 #### Mobiledoc Button